xinwucwp/osv/README.md

 Computes optimal voting paths, voting scores and a final 2D voting score map.

 #### FaultOrientScanner2
-Quickly scan for approximate fault dips
+Quickly scan for approximate fault dips in 2D

 #### FaultOrientScanner3
-Quickly scan for approximate fault strikes and dips
+Quickly scan for approximate fault strikes and dips in 3D

 #### FaultSkinner
 Automatically construct fault skins/surfaces from a final voting score map